Ohyeon5/cookiecutter-pytorch-pl-tb/README.md

-# cookiecutter-pytest-plugin
+# cookiecutter-pytorch-pl-tb

 [![Documentation Status][docs_badge]][documentation]

-Minimal [Cookiecutter] template for authoring [pytest] plugins that help you to write better programs.
+Minimal [Cookiecutter] template for the projects using [pytorch], [pytorch-lightning], and [tensorboard].
+This cookiecutter is developed using [pytest-dev
+/cookiecutter-pytest-plugin] as a boilerplate.

 > This template requires [Cookiecutter 1.4.0 "Shortbread"][Shortbread] or
 > higher